 Use the change ip-codec-set command to define a list of codecs to be used for calls between the enterprise and the service provider.
 This compliance test used ip-codec-set 1.
-One Source supports G.711MU and G729.
-To use this codec, enter G.711MU and G.729 in the Audio Codec column of the table in the order of preference.
+Fibrenoire only supports G.711MU codec.
+To use this codec, enter G.711MU in the Audio Codec column of the table.